-- 3.4.
-The Authority appoints a Chief Financial Officer who fulfils the role of Treasurer, with the responsibility for ensuring the proper management of the Authority's finances. - 3.5.
-The Chief Financial Officer also provides independent financial advice to the Authority in all aspects of its activity, including strategic planning, policy making and budgetary matters. - 3.6.
-The Chief Financial Officer also fulfils the role of Deputy Chief Executive assuming the powers of the Chief Executive in their absence.
-The arrangements for covering the role of Accounting Officer are detailed from paragraph 27 in the Accounting Officer memorandum at Annex 6.
+3.4 The Authority appoints a Chief Financial Officer who fulfils the role of Treasurer, with the responsibility for ensuring the proper management of the Authority's finances.

+3.5 The Chief Financial Officer also provides independent financial advice to the Authority in all aspects of its activity, including strategic planning, policy making and budgetary matters.

+3.6 The Chief Financial Officer also fulfils the role of Deputy Chief Executive assuming the powers of the Chief Executive in their absence.
+The arrangements for covering the role of Accounting Officer are detailed in the Accounting Officer memorandum at Annex 6.